-If the principal or Dayton Public Schools determines that a student's behavior on a public school bus violates school rules, he/she may suspend the student from school bus riding privileges for the length of time deemed appropriate for the violation and remediation of the behavior.
-Dayton Public Schools reserve the right to deny bus transportation to any student who is unable to comply with their rules.
+If the principal or a bus transportation provider determines that a student's behavior on a public school bus violates school rules, he/she may suspend the student from school bus riding privileges for the length of time deemed appropriate for the violation and remediation of the behavior.
+Bus transportation providers reserve the right to deny bus transportation to any student who is unable to comply with their rules.

-In partnership with Dayton Public Schools, the school will honor their bus referral process in addition to applying the school's Student Code of Conduct.
+In partnership with bus transportation providers, the school will honor their bus referral process in addition to applying the school's Student Code of Conduct.

-Level 1: Upon receipt of the first bus referral, the administrator or administrator's designee will address the student's behavior with both the student and parent.
+Level 1: Upon receipt of the first bus referral, the principal or principal's designee will address the student's behavior with both the student and parent.
 A letter will be sent to the parent regarding the incident and future consequences.

-Level 2: Upon receipt of the second bus referral, the administrator or administrator's designee will address the student's behavior with both the student and parent.
-The student may be suspended from transportation services for three days.
+Level 2: Upon receipt of the second bus referral, the principal or principal's designee will address the student's behavior with both the student and parent.
+The student will be suspended from transportation services for three days.
 During these three days, parents will have to provide alternative transportation to get their child to and from school.

-Level 3: Upon receipt of the third bus referral, the administrator or administrator's designee will address the student's behavior with both the student and parent.
-The student may be suspended from transportation services for five days.
+Level 3: Upon receipt of the third bus referral, the principal or principal's designee will address the student's behavior with both the student and parent.
+The student will be suspended from transportation services for five days.
 During these five days, parents will have to provide alternative transportation to get their child to and from school.

-Level 4: Upon receipt of the fourth bus referral, the administrator or administrator's designee will address the student's behavior with both the student and parent.
-The student may be suspended from transportation services for ten days.
+Level 4: Upon receipt of the fourth bus referral, the principal or principal's designee will address the student's behavior with both the student and parent.
+The student will be suspended from transportation services for ten days.
 During these ten days, parents will have to provide alternative transportation to get their child to and from school.

-Level 5: Upon receipt of the fifth bus referral, the administrator or administrator's designee will recommend to Dayton Public School's Transportation Department that the student be denied transportation for a period of time.
+Level 5: Upon receipt of the fifth bus referral, the principal or principal's designee will recommend to the bus transportation provider that the student be denied transportation for a period of time.

-Level 6: Upon receipt of the sixth bus referral, the administrator or administrator's designee will recommend to Dayton Public School's Transportation Department that the student be denied transportation for the remainder of the school year.
+Level 6: Upon receipt of the sixth bus referral, the principal or principal's designee will recommend to the bus transportation provider that the student be denied transportation for the remainder of the school year.